lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 ---

--   Mature, solid and battle tested.
+-   Mature, solid and battle tested
 -   For perfectionists (like you)
 -   For people with deadlines (like you)
 -   Vast ecosystem - over 4k projects.ref[1]